Soft Particles and Infinite-Dimensional Geometry: Abelian gauge theory

+This notation indicates that, in an asymptotic expansion about null infinity in flat coordinates \cite{He:2019jjk} ${ds^2=-dudr+r^2 \delta_{ab}dx^adx^b}$, the transverse components of the gauge field have large-$r$ asymptotics ${A_a(u,r,x)\sim \mathcal{C}_a(x) + O(r^{-1})}$, with $\mathcal{C}_a(x)$ a (trivial) flat connection independent of the retarded time $u$.
+The radiative degrees of freedom in the electromagnetic field appear in the subleading terms in the large-$r$ expansion.\footnote{ In four bulk dimensions the radiative data is not subleading, but the $O(r^0)$ term can be decomposed into a radiative term that depends on $u$ and a non-normalizable boundary mode $\mathcal{C}_a(x)$ that obeys \eqref{eq:abelianBC}.} Since this degree of freedom $\mathcal{C}_a(x)$ contains no $u$-dependence, it is effectively non-dynamical at the classical level.
+Nonetheless, it plays an important role in the infrared dynamics of the quantum theory.

-This boundary condition is invariant under global $U(1)$ gauge transformations, but it spontaneously breaks all other gauge transformations with non-compact support.
-The space of boundary conditions is simply the orbit of the zero connection $\mathcal{C}_a=0$ under the action of $\mathcal{G}=$Map$(S^d,U(1))$.
+The boundary condition \eqref{eq:abelianBC} is invariant under global $U(1)$ gauge transformations, but it spontaneously breaks all other gauge transformations with non-compact support.\footnote{The formulation of the model in terms of the electric field variables can obscure magnetic symmetries, which are most simply discussed in terms of the dual magnetic gauge potential $\widetilde{A}$.
+The symmetry structure in the presence of magnetic sectors deserves further investigation (and is even more important in the non-abelian case) but will not be the focus of this paper.
+For related discussions see \cite{Nande:2017dba,Kapec:2021eug}. } The space of boundary conditions is simply the orbit of the zero connection $\mathcal{C}_a=0$ under the action of $\mathcal{G}=$Map$(S^d,U(1))$.
 The moduli space is therefore $\mathcal{M}=\mathcal{G}/U(1)$ since the global $U(1)$ is unbroken on the vacuum.

 In the quantum theory, $S$-matrix elements $\langle \cdot \rangle_{\mathcal{C}}$ carry an extra label corresponding to the boundary condition \eqref{eq:abelianBC}.
 Since that boundary condition spontaneously breaks $\mathcal{G}\to U(1)$, there is an associated Goldstone boson $C_a(x)$ for the coset.
 Under large gauge transformations